Control Flow

 uint,u8,u16,u32,u64,u128 - Characters:

-char - Strings:
+char - Bytes:

-string - Enum values
+float(warning about imprecision) - Enum values

 Invalid When Conditions

-These will cause compile errors:
+These will cause checktime errors:

 - Type names — use a variable instead